ronaldahmed/trade-off-kvd/README.md

 Then, refer to `data_preprocessing/preprocessing_steps.sh`.

-### Running the KvD Summarizers
+## Running the KvD Summarizers

-The systems load their hyperparameter configuration from a JSON or CSV file in the config_files subfolder.
+The systems load their hyperparameter configuration from a JSON or CSV file in the `config_files` subfolder.
 For instance, to run TreeKvD over the test set of arXiv with the hyper-parameters reported in the paper, use
 ```
 cd treekvd/
-python run.py -d arxiv -s test -nj <number-of-cpus> -eid <experiment-name> -c conf_files/recommended.json
+python run.py -d arxiv -s test -nj <num-cpus> --exp_id <experiment-name> --conf conf_files/recommended.json
 ```

 The predictions will be saved in folder `treekvd/exps/<experiment-name>/arxiv-test/`.